zio/zio-config/docs/read/index.md

 ## Alternative way of running it to ZIO

+As you have seen before, the most preferred way is,

 ```
 val result = Config.fromEnv(myConfig)

 ```
-This is the most preferred way.
-However, you could explicitly call `from` which is another combinator in `ConfigDescriptor` and pass a specific config source.
+However, you could explicitly  `from` which is another combinator in `ConfigDescriptor` and pass a specific config source.
+We have seen this before for handling multiple sources.

 ```scala
 val source = ConfigSource.fromEnv